ArthurHeitmann/arctic_shift/README.md

 ```

 3. Open [scripts/processFiles.py](scripts/processFiles.py) in your editor.
 That script can process .zst_blocks,
-   .zst and new line delimited .json files.
+   .zst and new line delimited .jsonl files.

 4. Enter the path to a file or folder in `fileOrFolderPath` (since it is a raw string, you don't have to escape
    backslashes).
 If you enter a folder, all files in that folder will be processed.

-5. Add your code to the `processRow` function.
+5. Add your code to the `processFile` function.

 6. Run the file and be (very) patient.